brettbar/dev-configs/README.md

-# dev-configs
-config files for my linux enviroment, using manjaro/i3/compton
+dot files for various programs I use like neovim